-April 1, 2025: Year 2 Fee Increase
+July 1, 2025: Year 2 Fee Increase

-January 2024 February 2025 March 2025 Spring 2026 Implementation of first fee increase.
+January 2024 April 1, 2025 April 24, 2025 Spring 2026 Implementation of first fee increase.
 Establishment of income-qualified admissions discount.
 Review and consideration by Parks & Recreation Committee.
-Unanimous vote to recommend Alternative Option Staff recommend City Council adoption of Resolution to increase fees in concurrence with Parks & Recreation Committee Staff will evaluate 2025 data to determine the effect of the Year 2 increase.
+Vote to recommend Year 2 Original Plan Staff recommend City Council adoption of Resolution to increase fees in concurrence with Parks & Recreation Committee Staff will evaluate 2025 data to determine the effect of the Year 2 increase.
 Information will be brought to the Committee and Council for Year 3 consideration.

-The Parks and Recreation Committee voted unanimously to recommend that the City Council consider an increase to the PDAC fees according to the Alternative Proposal, allowing for a more moderate increase than the Original Proposal.
+The Parks and Recreation Committee voted (6-1-0, with Guyer voting no) to recommend that the City Council consider an increase to the PDAC fees according to the Year 2 Proposal, allowing for an increase that follows the Original 5-Year Plan.